 - For those with a dedication to canopy flight (particularly swoopers), the Optima II and Atlas are favourites for their countdown alarms.

 Ultimately, every individual skydiver has different requirements, so take the time to research what each one does and compare it to what you need.
-We have demos of the popular models available for free use for the day from our store at Dunkeswell, so why not drop in and give one a try?
+We have demos of the popular models available for free use for the day from our stores at Dunkeswell and Headcorn, so why not drop in and give one a try?